geo-data/cesium-terrain-server/docker/README.md

   the static Cesium.js assets.
 Useful if you only want to serve terrain tilesets.

+* Setting `WEB_DIR` to a directory will specify the directory from which to serve up the static assets.
+By default this is `/var/www/cesium`.
+Note also setting `SERVE_STATIC=0` will mean that no assets are served, no matter where `WEB_DIR` points to.

 * Setting `LOG_LEVEL` to one of `crit`, `err`, `notice`, `debug` will determine what is logged.  `LOG_LEVEL=debug` is useful when developing, especially checking what keys are being set in Memcached.